Bake My Day Frozen Puff Pastry

 - If you have time, it's best to thaw puff pastry overnight in the fridge.

-- If you don't have time, thaw it on the counter until it's pliable enough to unfold without cracking, but still cold to the touch.
+- If you don't have time, thaw it on the counter until it is pliable enough to roll without cracking, but still cool to the touch.
 Keep a close eye on it — if the dough feels very limp, refrigerate it for 30 minutes to help it firm up again.
 One of the biggest mistakes you can make is leaving it on the counter for too long.
 A room-temperature atmosphere will cause the puff pastry to wilt and become floppy.
-That, in turn, will make the layers stick, and render it almost impossible to work with.
+That, in turn, will make the layers stick, and also render it almost impossible to work with.
 If your puff pastry gets too soft, return it to the fridge for 20 to 30 minutes before moving forward.

-- Follow any puff pastry recipe, remembering that ALL pastry (gluten-free or not) bakes off flakiest when chilled for a short time before baking in a hot oven.
-If you're making a filled pastry, like apot pie, for example, cut a few vents in the dough so hot air can escape and circulate as it bakes.
+- Follow any puff pastry recipe, remembering that ALL pastry (gluten-free or not) bakes off flakiest when chilled for a short time before baking in a hot oven. (think 10-15 min in the freezer first after making your ‘creation’) If you're making a filled pastry, like apot pie, for example, cut a few vents in the dough so hot air can escape and circulate as it bakes.
 Skip this step, and you'll have a soggy interior.

 · We generally egg wash pastry before baking to give it that yummy golden colour

 · A very general rule for baking the puff pastry is the following – (bear in mind that oven temperatures vary)